jestjs/jest/docs/MockFunctionAPI.md

 });
 ```

-`mockFn.withImplementation` can be used regardless of whether or not the callback is asynchronous (returns a promise like object).
+`mockFn.withImplementation` can be used regardless of whether or not the callback is asynchronous (returns a `thenable`).
 If the callback is asynchronous a promise will be returned.
 Awaiting the promise will await the callback and reset the implementation.

 ```js
 test('async test', async () => {